janetjoywilson/janetjoywilson.github.io/_posts/2020-04-10-wheels-of-empowerment.md

 Mentors share the lessons of balance to ride a bicycle and how to discover the city.
 They are using “wheels of empowerment”.

-When asked what they needed to serve the 50 plus women on the waiting list … 50!!...
+When asked what they needed to serve the 50 women on the waiting list … 50!!...
 Najia said mentors and bicycles.
 I contacted Najia and said I have a bicycle for her!

 I arranged with my generous neighbour Thom to help me transport the tuned-up and cleaned up bicycle to Flemingdon Park the following weekend.

 It was a perfect fit!!

 Thom and I met Najia and Shellah at a parking lot to give her the bicycle.
-Sellah had learned the lessons of balance to ride a bicycle in two days said Najia and now can discover the city ON HER OWN BICYCLE!
+Shellah had learned the lessons of balance to ride a bicycle in two days said Najia and now can discover the city ON HER OWN BICYCLE!

 ![Shellah]({{ site.url }}/images/blog/Shellah.jpg)